TimothyJNeale/Models-of-the-Mind/README.md

 	mean-field.py

 ### Chapter 6 Stages of Sight
-	See code associated with Kaggle dataset https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000 for use of image ecognnition noteboks.
+	See code associated with Kaggle dataset https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000 for use of image recognnition noteboks.